WalletConnect/walletconnect-specs/docs/specs/servers/push/spec.md

   }
 ```

-- `flags`: an integer value that uses bitmasks to encode information about the payload for the SDKs, the flags are below
+- `flags`: An integer value that uses bitmasks to encode information about the payload for the SDKs, the flags are below
   ```
   Encrypted  = 1 << 0
   Sign       = 1 << 1